Note: If your experience looks different from the screenshots below, please see our help article AOL Certified Mail - AOL Desktop Software

 AOL Certified Mail allows users with access to send official AOL email.
 Official Mail is a Chrome Mail type that is used strictly for official business purposes.
 It is a collection of mail attributes assigned to a specific screen name and can only be used from a specific hostname and IP address.
 Official Mail allows senders to distribute mail with changes to mail form color, mail icons, and logos.
 Official mail also allows the sender to bypass end-user mail controls.

-AOL Certified Mail is available on AOL for Windows versions 9.0 or higher, and AIM Mail.
+AOL Certified Mail is available on AOL for Windows and AIM Mail.
 To download the latest AOL software, visit AOL Keyword: Upgrade.

 The AOL service will continue to deliver email from all senders, whether they participate in the AOL Certified Mail program or not.
 However, they should abide by the rules and policies which the AOL service has set against spamming our members.
 Not-for-profits will not be penalized and will enjoy all the same free benefits they get today on AOL.
 In addition, we are establishing a separate, free program to help qualified non-profits get their mail certified and delivered as legitimate.